PaloAltoNetworks/terraform-google-vmseries-modules/CONTRIBUTING.md

 ### New Contributors

-1. Search the [issues](https://github.com/PaloAltoNetworks/terraform-ibm-vmseries-modules.git/issues) to see if there is an existing issue.
-If not, open an issue (note the issue ID).
+1. Search the [issues](https://github.com/PaloAltoNetworks/terraform-google-vmseries-modules.git/issues) to see if there is an existing issue.
+If not, please open one.

-1. Fork the repository to your personal namespace (only need to do this once).
+1. Fork the repository to your personal namespace (only needed to do this once).

 1. Clone the repo from your personal namespace.